List of Days of Our Lives characters introduced in the 1990s: Father Francis Baker

-Father Francis Baker was played by Eric Christmas from 1995-96.
+Father Francis Baker was played by Charles Welch from 1994 to 1995 and by Eric Christmas from 1995 to 1996.

 Father Francis was the priest who trained John Black in becoming a priest.
 John went to Father Francis to seek answers about his past and Father Francis showed John a picture of himself as a priest.
 Father Francis began to fear that Satan had come to Salem and his fears were confirmed when he realized that Marlena Evans Brady had become possessed by Satan himself.
 He assisted John in performing an exorcism.

 Later that year, Tony DiMera (Andre) confessed to Father Francis that he was going to frame John Black for his own murder.
 Father Francis searched for a way to break the oath of the confessional, but was confronted by Tony.
 Father Francis had a heart attack and was hospitalized.
-At the hospital, Tony cut of his oxygen, which caused him to fall into a coma.
-Whether is still lives is unknown.
+At the hospital, Tony cut off his oxygen, which caused him to fall into a coma.
+Whether he still lives is unknown.